utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/validating-elements-against-schema.md

     url: "https://blog.postman.com/api-contract-testing-4-things-to-validate/"
 ---

-You can validate collections that are linked to an API to make sure the API implementation is aligned with the API definition.
-Postman automatically compares requests, saved examples, and responses to the API definition and alerts you to any inconsistencies.
+You can validate collections that are linked to an API to make sure the API implementation is consistent with the API definition.
+Postman automatically compares requests and saved examples in the collection to the API definition and alerts you to any inconsistencies.
+Postman also validates responses when you send a request from the collection.

-You can also check your API definition as you work on it in Postman to help keep your API well defined.
+To help keep your API well defined, you can check your API definition as you work on it in Postman.
 As you edit your API definition, Postman lists any syntax errors based on the definition type.
 Postman also identifies any API governance and security issues based on the rules configured for your team.

 ## Contents